ajdavis/emptysquare-hugo/emptysquare/content/interactive-tla-plus.md

 ![](HourClockAMPM.png)

 TLC colors the states by variable values, so AM is gray and PM is white.
+(Correction: TLC colors initial states gray and others white.)
 Again, this nice layout required manual tweaking.
 If we zoom in, we might notice that this is an unintended transition: AM flipped from TRUE to FALSE when the hour went from 12 to 1.
 Whoopee, we found a bug!

 ![](HourClockAMPMZoom.png)